Close

 Race series format

-The Turn Touring Car Challenge employs a sprint-based format that consists of iRacing’s staple two-lap single-car qualifying session staged over eight minutes, which is then followed by a 30-minute race from a standing start with no compulsory pit stop.
+The Turn Racing Touring Car Challenge employs a sprint-based format that consists of iRacing’s staple two-lap single-car qualifying session staged over eight minutes, which is then followed by a 30-minute race from a standing start with no compulsory pit stop.

 The race sessions run every two hours, alternating with the fixed setup Touring Car Challenge, with each event getting underway at quarter to the hour.